Sunday, April 19, 2026

 Dechar, Lorie Eve.
 Five Spirits: Alchemical Acupuncture for Psychological and Spiritual Healing, Lantern Publishing and Media, 2021

 Again, a pleasant read.
-Each of the Wu Shen is described by function: Physical, Energetic, and Spiritual.
+The Wu Shen are described by function: Physical, Energetic, and Spiritual.

 Exercises to cultivate each of the Spirits are offered.
 These include movement, breathing, and reflection.